-If you get injured in a Charleston hit-and-run accident, contact a personal injury lawyer.
-You can hire a Charleston hit-and-run accident attorney that files a lawsuit on your behalf.
+If you get injured in a Charleston hit-and-run accident, contact a Charleston car accident lawyer.
+You can hire a Charleston hit-and-run accident attorney who files a lawsuit on your behalf.
 Plus, your lawyer will help you secure the most damages possible.

 At the Shelly Leeke Law Firm, we make it easy to connect with a Charleston personal injury lawyer.
 Get in touch with us today.
-Our attorney can review your hit-and-run accident and sue anyone responsible for it.
+Our South Carolina car accident lawyers can review your hit-and-run accident and sue anyone responsible for it.

 How to Figure Out the Culprit Behind Your Charleston Hit-and-Run Accident

 A Charleston hit-and-run accident can be overwhelming.
 You have no idea who caused your accident or why they left the scene.
 On top of that, you may need help to treat any injuries you or others may have suffered during the accident.

 If you are involved in a hit-and-run accident, try to remain calm.
 Here are the things you should do after an accident: